What does the survey comprise?

 The figures are checked first for internal consistency.
 To check the plausibility, the aggregated data are then compared with other labour market figures and if possible with the figures of previous Labour Force Surveys.

 Not all residents of the addresses that have been selected in the sample participate in the survey.
 Because of selective non-response, this may give a distorted view on the response of the population.
 The non-response also has an unknown effect on the estimates for the target variables of the survey.
 The effects of the non-response can be partially adjusted by weighting the survey results.
 The weighting of the LFS uses both demographic information (age and gender) and geographical information (district or neighbourhood of each address).
-Finally, the weighting ensures that the population totals in the tables to be published matches the population totals according to the Statline tables for 2018.
+Finally, the weighting ensures that the population totals in the tables to be published matches the population totals according to the Statline tables.

 Quality of the results